lieszkol/november-gallery/README.md

 ### Getting Started

 First, you need to upload your images to your website using OctoberCMS's built-in Media Manager.
-Although you can use any folder structure that you'd like, we recommend that you create a folder and create various galleries underneath that folder.
+Although you can use any folder structure that you'd like, we recommend that you create a folder and create separate folders underneath that folder to store your albums.
 So, your folder structure may look like this:

 - Galleries
-	-
+	- Travels

 ### Basic Embedded Gallery